bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 - From the Start menu, select This PC, right click on the appropriate drive, and select "Scan with Windows Defender..."

 ![Zip Scan](images/zip_scan.png "Zip Scan")

+> **Note**
+>
-> NOTE: If the scan reveals any threats, stop appraisal and migration procedures, remove media, and include Zip disk with separations.
+> If the scan reveals any threats, stop appraisal and migration procedures, remove media, and include Zip disk with separations.
 If this is a high-value collection or the Zip disk is reported to contain very significant content, remediation and content extraction may be attempted.
 Be sure to include the total number of separated Zip disks on the Separation Record.

 - You may now proceed to copy folders/files to the appropriate barcode directory with Teracopy (as with USB drives above).
-Review content when copy operation is complete.
+After copying is complete, proceed to [review the content](review.md).

+> **Note**
+>
-> Note: When finishing copying, it may be necessary to plug the Zip disk drive into one of the non-UltraBay USB ports to supply enough power to eject the disk. **Be very careful as connecting the drive to a non-UltraBay port will disable write blocking**
+> When finishing copying, it may be necessary to plug the Zip disk drive into one of the non-UltraBay USB ports to supply enough power to eject the disk. **Be very careful as connecting the drive to a non-UltraBay port will disable write blocking**

 ## HFS or HFS Plus (Mac-Formatted) File Systems
 The Bentley has a Mac Removable Media Workstation.
 Instructions for using that machine are forthcoming.
 In the meantime, transfer content similarly to the above by connecting the external Tableau T8-R2 Forensic USB Bridge to the Mac and then connecting the removable media device to the USB bridge.
-Content the Archivist for Metadata and Digital Curation for additional assistance.
+Contact the Archivist for Metadata and Digital Curation for additional assistance.